the-prototypist/InfoSec-Resources/README.md

 # InfoSec Resources and Tools
 This is a collection of resources I've gathered around the various topics within the field of information and cyber security.
 If this is something you'd like to contribute a resource to, please join our discord! https://discord.gg/74gD2yV6UC

-These will be listed in the following Layout:
+These will be listed in the following layout:
 - Education
 - Tools
 - Miscellaneous